-ARGS is a MATLAB program which demonstrates command line argument retrieval.
+args, a MATLAB code which demonstrates command line argument retrieval.

 If a MATLAB function takes input arguments, such as

-function value = summer ( alpha, beta )then there are two ways of supplying some or all the argument values when invoking the function.
+function value = summit ( alpha, beta )then there are two ways of supplying some or all the argument values when invoking the function.

 We can call with commandline arguments:

-value = summer or value = summer 2 or value = summer 2 4or with functional arguments:
+value = summit or value = summit 2 or value = summit 2 4or with functional arguments:

-value = summer ( ) or value = summer ( 2 ) or value = summer ( 2, 4 )as long as the arguments are processed correctly.
+value = summit ( ) or value = summit ( 2 ) or value = summit ( 2, 4 )as long as the arguments are processed correctly.

 In the commandline form, the arguments will be given to the function as character strings, which must be re-interpreted as numbers.
 A convenient way to allow the user to use either way of invoking the function requires that the function include a check as to the type of value it has been given.
 For example, to handle ALPHA, we might write